 Is hummus vegan?

-Yes, hummus is vegan and gluten free!
+Yes, hummus is vegan, gluten free and dairy free!

 Shop kitchen products used in this recipe!